Some lifters have a whole day dedicated to just their shoulders.

 If a program worked well for a while, that doesn’t mean you can do it forever.

-On the flipside of the “stick with a program for 4-6 weeks” coin, if you don’t make changes periodically, you’ll stop seeing results.
+On the flip side of the “stick with a program for 4-6 weeks” coin, you'll stop seeing results if you don’t make changes periodically.

 Remember – muscle growth and strength development is all about adaptation.
 Your muscles adapt to do the work you make it do.
 If you do the same work with the same weight forever, your body will grow just to the point that it can handle that workload and no more.
 You have it send it the messages that you need it to grow and work harder.